Cimbel/pixelistic/README.md

-# pixelistic
+# pixelapp

-Pixelistic in docker
+pixelistic application in docker with ci/cd Jenkins